-A strong, robust tea from North East India, this Assam fannings cut is big on flavour and value.
-A great breakfast choice which stands up well to a touch of milk.
+A strong, robust tea from North East India, this loose leaf Assam fannings cut is big on flavour and value.
+A great breakfast tea choice which stands up well to a touch of milk.

-Brewing the best cup.
-Use a big tablespoon of loose leaf tea per pot and always use freshly boiled water.
+Brewing : Use one teaspoon of loose leaf tea per cup and always use freshly boiled water.
 Allow to brew for 3-5 minutes according to taste, depending on your preference for strength.
 Enjoy with or without milk.

 The climate varies between a cool, arid winter and a hot, humid rainy season - conditions ideal for growing tea.
 This tropical climate contributes to Assam's unique malty taste, a feature for which this tea is well known.